 Normal duration (months) Maximum duration (months)

-Full-time

-PhD 36 48

 MPhil 12 24

 Part-time

-PhD 48 72

 PhD 48 96

 MPhil 24 48

-Applies to students who enrolled prior to 1 November 2005.
-Applies to students who enrolled on or after 1 November 2005.

-- 10.6 Both the normal and maximum periods of registration shall be determined from the first day of the month in which the student first registered for a research degree. - 10.7 Registration is not permitted to continue beyond the 'normal' duration, except to allow for the formalities of the examination to be completed.

-- 10.8 If the registration period is likely to exceed the 'normal' duration, a formal request for an extension must be made by the student and supported by the Main Supervisor.
-The request must be ratified by the HoR and approved by the RDC.
+- 9.6 Both the normal and maximum periods of registration shall be determined from the first day of the month in which the student first registered for a research degree. - 9.7 If the registration period is likely to exceed the 'normal' duration, a formal request for an extension must be made by the student and supported by the Main Supervisor.
+The request must be approved by the REC.
 A maximum extension of one year can be requested at a time.
-Registration will lapse at the end of the appropriate maximum period - 10.9 A student whose registration has lapsed or been terminated for whatever reason will not be entitled to supervision, nor to present a thesis for examination nor to attend the University. - 10.10 After review by the RDC, Brunel may, in exceptional circumstances, consider an application for re-registration or for an extension beyond the maximum duration, for a specified period for completion of the work, if the HoR supports it. - 10.11 Students may not normally be registered and enrolled simultaneously for more than one degree.
+Registration will lapse at the end of the appropriate maximum period. - 9.8 Registration is not permitted to continue beyond the 'maximum' duration, except to allow for the formalities of the examination to be completed. - 9.9 A student whose registration has lapsed or been terminated for whatever reason will not be entitled to supervision, nor to present a thesis for examination nor to attend the University. - 9.10 The REC may, in exceptional circumstances, consider an application for re-registration or for an extension beyond the maximum duration, for a specified period for completion of the work, if the HoR supports it. - 9.11 Students may not normally be registered and enrolled simultaneously for more than one degree.
 However, exceptional circumstances may apply, e.g. where a student registered on a postgraduate course has submitted his/her final dissertation which has not been formally examined, but where the student wishes to register for a programme of research.

-11 Fees
+10 Fees

-- 11.1 Tuition fees:
+- 10.1 Tuition fees:

 - a) must be paid annually at enrolment

 - b) will be charged according to the enrolment status of the student and whether the student is classified as a home student, a resident of the European Economic Area or an overseas student

-- c) normally rise in line with inflation
+- c) normally rise in line with inflation.

-Current rates are posted on the Research page of the University website.
+Current rates are posted on the Research page of the University website